 From foodie fests to live music and everything in between, the Triad has it all.
 Families with young children will enjoy events like the annual Carolina Classic Fair, while young adults can look forward to fun summer music festivals like downtown Winston-Salem’s Summer Music Series.
 Be sure to check out the events schedule for Greensboro Downtown Parks and Discover Uwharrie.

-Festive annual holiday events include the Holiday Market and Downtown in December in Greensboro, Winston-Salem’s Christmas by Candlelight tours and Jaycees Holiday Parade, High Point’s annual Holiday Festival Parade, and Kernersville’s Spring Folly and Christmas Parade.
+Festive annual holiday events include the Holiday Market and Downtown in December in Greensboro, Winston-Salem’s Christmas by Candlelight tours, High Point’s annual Holiday Festival Parade, and Kernersville’s Spring Folly and Christmas Parade.
 Other holiday events include Halloween pet parades, St. Patrick’s Day bar crawls and more.
 Discover a few of the Triad’s best events and festivals below.

 Creativity is our jam – literally.
 Music festivals range far and wide across the Triad, where you can jam out to jazz at the John Coltrane International Jazz & Blues Festival in High Point or Downtown Summer Music Series in Winston-Salem, enjoy rock classics at Gears and Guitars in Winston-Salem.
 Join 150,000 other attendees at the annual NC Folk Festival, a three-day outdoor festival of multicultural music, dance, crafts and food.

 More interested in visual arts than music?
 We’ve got plenty of that, too.
 The six-day National Black Theatre Festival in Winston-Salem celebrates black filmmakers and actors, the Crafts Fair in Winston-Salem displays handcrafted items from over 100 vendors, Greensboro’s Art in the Arboretum features local artists and their work in a beautiful garden setting, and High Point’s Day in the Park offers entertainment, arts and crafts, food and more.
 Meanwhile, local art museums are constantly updating their calendars of events – browse our Arts & Culture page to learn more.